stillwater-sc/dfa-documentation/content/introduction/spacetime.md

 +++
 weight = 5
-title = "Spacetime"
-date = "2017-02-15T06:58:22-05:00"
+title = "Constraints of Spacetime" date = "2017-02-15T06:58:22-05:00"
+menuTitle = "Spacetime"

 tags = [ "computational-spacetime" ]
 categories = [ "spacetime", "introduction" ]
 series = [ "introduction" ]

 +++

-# Constraints of Spacetime

 If you visualize the 'world' from the perspective of an operand flowing through a machine, you realize that a physical machine creates a specific spatial constraint for the movement of data.